litalert/data-structure-algorithm-solution-and-explanation/README.md

 # data-structure-algorithm-solution-and-explanation
-Solutions to Interview Cake and Leetcode problems.
-I also write down lessons learned and patterns I follow for each question
+-my solutions to Interview Cake and Leetcode problems.
+They're mixture of easy/medium problems -when solving these problems enough, you start to notice "patterns" used to solve these problems -at the top of the file, those are the "patterns" I used to solve these problems -at the end of each problem, there's a summary of what I learned from the problem -hope this helps :)